 Can Dogs and Cats Eat Pumpkin?

-Fall is just around the corner, which means pumpkin season is near!
+Fall is here and that means pumpkin season!
 While we enjoy our pumpkin-flavored-everything this fall, you may be wondering if your dog or cat can eat pumpkin too.
 Canned pure pumpkin (without added spices, fat or sugar) is a healthy treat for pets to eat.

 Pumpkin as a Pre-Biotic